-^{}Course descriptions can be found in the Graduate Degree Section of this catalog.
+\Course descriptions can be found in the Graduate Degree Section of this catalog.

-- Determine the impact of organizational behavior, ethics, and leadership on organizational outcomes. - Compare and contrast different care delivery models and reimbursement strategies and evaluate the impact of these on providers, patients, and healthcare organizations. - Evaluate leadership theories and techniques utilized in organizational transformation to meet the challenge of the dynamic healthcare environment.
+- Examine critical thinking strategies including cognitive bias, reasoning pathways, and innovation in healthcare leadership. - Apply the principles of quality improvement strategies by creating and presenting a quality improvement project. - Explain the determinants and trends of population health and community assessment and determine how these factors influence strategic planning efforts in healthcare organizations. - Determine the impact of organizational behavior, ethics, and leadership on organizational outcomes. - Compare and contrast different care delivery models and reimbursement strategies and evaluate the impact of these on providers, patients, and healthcare organizations. - Evaluate leadership theories and techniques utilized in organizational transformation to meet the challenge of the dynamic healthcare environment.